10/29/2020

 Mike Mueller

 Yeah, hi.
 Just two quick ones here.
 Number one, should we think of all near-term acquisitions as pretty much entirely being focused on senior housing?
-And then second, can you update us on the progress with the 56th Street project that opened recently?
+And then second, can you update us on the – progress with the 56th Street project that opened recently.

 speaker

-Sean Gilligan
+Sean

 So let me answer both of those two questions.
 Our near-term acquisition pipeline is primarily focused on senior housing.
 We have a couple of smaller MLB deals in the pipeline.
 However, it's primarily focused on senior housing because that's where we see the significant disruption on the pricing side.
-MLBs are not priced for distress, and we see for the marginal use of the capital, we see significantly higher, bigger opportunity on the senior housing side.
+MOBs are not priced for distress, and we see for the marginal use of the capital, we see significantly higher, bigger opportunity on the senior housing side.
 And the East 56th Street, we're still waiting for our license.
 New York State seems to be opening up again for licensure.
 So when we get the licensure, then we'll open the buildings for residents.

 speaker